Feng-Jay/Feng-Jay/README.md

 # 👋 About Me

 Hi, I'm Fengjie Li, currently a postgraduate student at the [Software Analysis and Intelligent Lab (SAIL) in the College of Intelligence and Computing at Tianjin University](https://tjusail.github.io/), working towards alleviating the pain of bug fixing.
-In particular, I am researchinfg to explore how computer can automatically fixes bugs by employing techniques such as program analysis, AST analysis and AI models.
+In particular, I am researching to explore how computer can automatically fixes bugs by employing techniques such as program analysis, AST analysis and AI models.
 Earlier, I graduated with Bachelor Degree in Computer Science from Tianjin University.

 # 💡 My Interest